2018: which asset classes could continue to defy gravity?

 Most government bonds no longer offer any income to speak of and some are even guaranteed to lose you money.
-Richard Woolnough, manager of M&G’s Elite Rated Corporate Bond, Strategic Corporate Bond and Optimal Income funds, made headlines in The Times today, paraphrased as telling investors that “cash under the bed has become better than bonds”.
+Richard Woolnough, manager of M&G’s Elite Rated Corporate Bond, Strategic Corporate Bond and Optimal Income funds, made headlines in The Times in September 2016, paraphrased as telling investors that “cash under the bed has become better than bonds”.

-While this is simplifying the issues somewhat, Richard’s key point that the advantages of government bonds over cash—particularly when viewed in the light of ‘safe haven’ assets—are gone is one that I’ve also been making for some time now.
+While this is simplifying the issues somewhat, Richard’s key point that the advantages of government bonds over cash—particularly when viewed in the light of ‘safe haven’ assets—are gone is one that I’ve also been making for some time.

 The solution for those still wanting a fixed interest allocation could be to either increase their risk and invest in higher yield corporate bonds, or to invest in bonds that have a shorter life span, known as ‘short duration bonds’.

 A short duration bond is a bond with a short time to maturity.
 AXA Investment Managers, who run the Elite Rated AXA Sterling Credit Short Duration Bond fund, define this period as up to five years within the sterling market and typically up to three years within the US or European markets.